emonarafat/MongoExample/README.md

 Like I mentioned, you can take the same strategy used here and apply it towards more endpoints, each doing something critical for your web application.

 Got a question about the driver for .NET?
-Swing by the[MongoDB Community Forums](https://community.mongodb.com)!
+Swing by the [MongoDB Community Forums](https://community.mongodb.com)!